NinaCrnivec/NinaCrnivec.github.io/_pages/outreach.md

 * Contribution to the article in Slovenian newspaper [Delo - Sobotna priloga](https://www.delo.si/sobotna-priloga/razglednice-z-vroce-strani-alp/) about tackling climate change crisis (12/2020)

-* [Interview for Meteorolog.si](https://meteorolog.si/index.php/2020/12/18/nina-crnivec/) about my work at Slovenian Environment Agency (12/2020)
+* [Interview for Meteorolog.si](https://meteorolog.si/index.php/2020/12/18/nina-crnivec/) about my work at the operational weather service at Slovenian Environment Agency (12/2020)

 * We initiated the project [Interview: In brief](http://meteorolog.si/index.php/2020/09/15/napovednik-intervjuji-na-kratko/) to present diverse work of meteorologists on the Slovenian weather and climate portal [Meteorolog.si](http://meteorolog.si/) to foster student interest in meteorology (together with Katarina Kosovelj and Matija Klančar) (09/2020)